google/autocxx/README.md

 Plans:

-* Upstream the `cxx` change if possible.
+* Revert to using standard `bindgen` by upgrading the `bridge_converter` to post-process the standard bindgen bindings to turn them into `cxx` bindings.
+* Then, revert to standard `cxx`. dtolnay has kindly accepted the cxx submission, but our tokenstream conversion needs to be a bit more sophisticated before we can adopt upstream `cxx`.
-* Then, start working on the `bindgen` fork to add support for more C++ types and see how far we can get through the test suite.
+* Then, work on more types and constructs per the above list.

 #### License and usage notes